-The proposal consists of a series of cast in situ concrete blocks surrounding an internal central courtyard.
-Numerous openings, fissures, cavities and volumes have been carved out of the mass to create a series of overlapping routes and spaces which undulate across the site.
-Oblique openings providing contrasting levels of indirect daylight and sunlight into each of the spaces have been designed to remind the occupant what the weather is doing, rather than provide framed views and direct connections to the garden and environment beyond.
+The proposal consists of a series of cast in situ concrete blocks surrounding a larger central space.
+Numerous openings, cavities and volumes have been carved out of the mass to create a series of overlapping routes and spaces